Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

     {"command":["file_system", "create", "file", "downloads", "cat.png", "False"]}

-Which is then parsed to the ``Terminals`` Request Manager to be executed.
+Which is then passed to the ``Terminals`` Request Manager to be executed.

 Game Layer Usage (Agents)
 ========================